Rob-Pait/dreamcloud-docs/source/dreamobjects/tutorials/guide.rst

 ==============

 Now that you've walked through this simple guide, you should be ready to dive deeper into DreamObjects!
-Take a look at the :ref:`s3-examples` or the :ref:`swift-examples`.
+Take a look at the api documentation